Waste Makes Haste: Bounded Time Protocols for Envy-Free Cake Cutting with Free Disposal: Tools

 In the left graph above, Hall's condition is also satisfied for every group of 2 or 3 agents; this means that an envy-free allocation exists.
 Indeed, the allocation A-\piece{1}, B-\piece{2} and C-\piece{3} is envy-free.

 In the right graph above, Hall's condition is violated by the group \{B,C\}.
-This means that an envy-free allocation cannot be attained using the existing pieces.
-In this case, the graph should be \emph{transformed} in order to create a graph that meets Hall's condition.
+In this case, to get an envy-free allocation, the graph should be \emph{transformed} in order to create a graph that meets Hall's condition.
 The main query we use to transform the preference graph is the \emph{Equalize} query, which is described in the next subsection.